-Zaibatsu [財閥] is a Japanese term that literally means financial circle and refers to vertically integrated commercial and industrial conglomerates in the Empire of Japan, whose influence and size allowed control of significant parts of the economy.
+Zaibatsu [財閥] is a Japanese term that literally means financial circle and refers to commercial and industrial conglomerates vertically integrated into the Empire of Japan, whose influence and size allowed them to control significant parts of the economy.

-The Zaibatsu had an influence from the Meiji period until the end of Second World War.
+You Zaibatsu influenced from the Meiji period to the end of Second World War.
 Soon they were dissolved by the allied occupation forces and succeeded by the keiretsu (groups of banks, manufacturers, suppliers and distributors.

 The history of Zaibatsu

-By definition, they were large vertical family-controlled monopolies, consisting of a holding at the top, with a wholly owned banking subsidiary that provided financing, and several industrial subsidiaries that dominate specific sectors of a market, either exclusively or through several subsidiary companies .
+By definition, they were large vertical, family-controlled monopolies, consisting of a holding company at the top, with a wholly owned banking subsidiary that provided financing, and several industrial subsidiaries that dominate specific sectors of a market, either exclusively or through several subsidiary companies. .

-Companies like Mitsui, Mitsubishi, Sumitomo and Yasuda are the 4 biggest examples of Zaibatsu.Largest financial circles from Japan
+Companies like Mitsui, Mitsubishi, Sumitomo and Yasuda are the 4 biggest examples of Zaibatsu.Japan's biggest financial circles

-Zaibatsu was the heart of the economic and industrial activity of the Empire of Japan and had a major influence on Japanese national and foreign policies.
+The zaibatsu was the heart of the economic and industrial activity of the Empire of Japan and exerted great influence on Japanese national and foreign policies.
 They were viewed with suspicion by both the right and the left in the 1920s and 1930s.

-The political party Rikken Seiyūkai was considered an extension of the Mitsui group, which also had strong connections with the Japanese Imperial Army.
-Likewise, the Rikken Minseitō it was connected to the Mitsubishi group, as well as the Japanese Imperial Navy.
+the political party Rikken Seiyūkai was considered an extension of the Mitsui group, which also had strong connections with the Japanese Imperial Army.
+Likewise, the Rikken Minseito was connected to the Mitsubishi group, as well as the Imperial Japanese Navy.

-At the beginning of World War II, only the big four (Mitsubishi, Sumitomo, Yasuda and Mitsui) had direct control over more than 30% of Japan's mining, chemical and metals industries and almost 50% of the machinery and equipment market, a significant part foreign commercial fleet and 70% from the commercial stock exchange.
+At the start of World War II, only the big four (Mitsubishi, Sumitomo, Yasuda and Mitsui) had direct control over more than 30% of Japan's mining, chemical and metals industries and almost 50% of the machinery and equipment market, a significant part from the foreign commercial fleet and 70% from the commercial stock exchange.

-Although the world was experiencing a global economic depression, the zaibatsu were prospering through currency speculation, low labor costs and military purchases.
+Although the world was experiencing a worldwide economic depression, the zaibatsu were thriving through currency speculation, keeping labor costs low, and military purchases.

-The issues came to a head in the March 1932 Blood Incident League, with the assassination of Mitsui's managing director, after which zaibatsu tried to improve his public image by increasing his charity work.
+Matters came to a head in the March 1932 Blood Incident League with the assassination of Mitsui's managing director, after which the zaibatsu tried to improve its public image through increased charity work.

-In the zaibatsu era we had the “Big Four” which are the 4 largest and most significant groups.
-Two of them, Sumitomo and Mitsui, have roots in the Edo period, while Mitsubishi and Yasuda trace their origins back to the Meiji Restoration.
+In the era of the zaibatsu we had the "Big Four” which are the 4 largest and most significant groups.
+Two of them, Sumitomo and Mitsui, have roots in the Edo period, while Mitsubishi and Yasuda trace their origins to the Edo period.
+Meiji Restoration.

-In addition to the big four, there is a lack of consensus on which companies can be called zaibatsu and which are not.
-The initial allowed for some public stakes in some subsidiary companies, but never in the main holding or subsidiaries.
+Aside from the big four, there is a lack of consensus on which companies can be called zaibatsu and which cannot.
+The initial allowed some public participation of some subsidiary companies, but never of the main holding or subsidiaries.

-After the Russo-Japanese War, several so-called “second tier” zaibatsu also emerged, mainly as a result of commercial conglomerates and / or the award of lucrative military contracts.
+After the Russo-Japanese War, a number of so-called “second tier” zaibatsu also emerged, mostly as a result of commercial conglomerates and/or the awarding of lucrative military contracts.

-Zibatsu's monopoly business practices resulted in a closed circle of companies until the beginning of Japanese industrial expansion in Asia (Manchukuo) in the 1930s, which allowed for the emergence of new groups, including Nissan.
+The monopolistic business practices of the zaibatsu resulted in a closed circle of companies until the beginning of Japanese industrial expansion on the Asian mainland (Manchukuo) in the 1930s, which allowed the emergence of new groups, including Nissan.

-These new zaibatsu differed from the traditional one only in that they were not controlled by specific families and not in terms of commercial practices.
-Below we will see a complete list of all these first and second tier groups:
+These new zaibatsu differed from the traditional one only in that they were not controlled by specific families and not in terms of business practices.
+Below we'll see a complete list of all these 1st and 2nd tier groups:

 The Big Four: